Data Protection Q&A

 A: Each Civil Space client receives its own database instance, walling-off personal information of one Civil Space client from any other Civil Space client.
 No database contains rows mixed with other client's data.

 Q:Where do you store data?

-A: Civil Space uses the Google Cloud Montreal region to host its application and store all client data for Canadian clients, and the Google Cloud Iowa region for American clients.
+A: Civil Space uses the Google Cloud Montreal region to host its application and store all client data for Canadian clients, the Google Cloud North Virginia region for American clients, and the Google Cloud London Region for UK-based clients.
 Each location is compliant with many access restriction and personal information standards, including ISO 27001, 27017 27018, SOC 1,2,3 and PIPEDA. (see https://cloud.google.com/security/compliance/#/)

 Q: What is your encryption and data integrity?

 A: All Civil Space data stored (personal or otherwise) is encrypted when stored in database tables, temporary files, and backups. using the 256-bit Advanced Encryption Standard (AES-256) or with symmetric keys.
 Google encrypts and authenticates all data in transit at one or more network layers.

 Q: What kind of authentication and access control procedures are in place for the platform?

 A: All administrative interfaces with access to create engagements and report on, export, and view their results require that the administrative user be authenticated.
 Only administrative users with the account 'owner' role have permission to create new users.

 Q: What is the process and protection/security of data while it in transit?

 A: All data served up from Civil Space to our clients or their community members is served up over HTTPS.